joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/11/14/arts/design/math-museum-new-location.html

 **Chemist Identifies Mystery ‘Blobs’ Washing Up in Newfoundland**\
-`A researcher thinks he has knows what has been come ashore on miles of beaches.
+`A researcher thinks he knows what has been come ashore on miles of beaches.
 Canada’s environmental agency says it is still looking into it.`\
 https://nytimes.com/2024/11/14/world/canada/blobs-canada-newfoundland.html

 **Outgoing Liberty CEO Greg Maffei says he doesn’t see any plan to sell F1**\